StevenMilneDev/circlemud/README.md

 # CircleMud for Docker
 This repository contains a Dockerised version of [CircleMUD](https://www.circlemud.org/) 3.1.
-The following extensions have been installed;
+The following contributed patches have been installed;

 - OasisOLC 2.0.6-3.1 by Harvey Gilpin
 - auto-medit by Jason Yarber